andimarafioti/RadioColmena/README.md

 - There's no handling for bigger screens (looks weird on tablets)
 - There's no background.
 Looks neat but empty.
 - Too much space!
 Need fillings to get feelings.
+- 'hoy suena' field does not retrieve the information from the web.

 Desireded Functionalities for future releases